 12. Eat, eat, eat

 Coffee – Planet Coffee (cash only), Bluebird Coffee and Second Cup all make a consistently good java, have friendly service and free wifi.
 Though my favourite was Origin for the coffee and ambiance.

 Lunch – LaPointe for Ottawa’s best sushi and La Bottega for the most delectable sandwiches are both affordable options in the Byward Market area.
 For something a little more upmarket, try Play Food & Wine for modern, small-plates.
 They offer a tempting lunch menu of two plates per person for $22.

 Dinners – For some amazing modern Middle-Eastern cuisine, try Fairouz in the Somerset Village area.
 Their haloumi cheesecake is amazing!
 Milestones and Beckta are fabulous downtown options, along with Vittoria Trattoria for Italian fare and The Keg for steak, both in Byward Market.
 For the ultimate indulgence book well ahead for a 12-course degustation at Atelier.

 Dessert – A Beaver Tail is the done thing of course, and if you’re a cake lover Oh So Good Desserts will have you returning for more.

-Drop me a comment below if you have any questions about exploring Canada’s capital and enjoy these top things to do in Ottawa.
+Drop me a comment below if you have any questions about exploring Canada’s capital and enjoy these essential things to do in Ottawa.